(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 They're also available to investors on secondary markets at face value, a discount, or a premium, depending on where interest rates are at the time of purchase.

-When a T-bond hits maturity, the holder of the bond can redeem it at face value.
+When a T-bond hits maturity, the bondholder can redeem it at face value.

 Tax treatment on interest is the same as the other treasure products listed above.
 For each product, you'll also receive a Form 1099-INT.